 - Press the CALL key to acknowledge the call.
 The sender should respond to your ACK with voice communication.
 If not, you may initiate voice communication. - To silence the alert without sending ACK, press the END key.
-The call is interrupted and the Normal Communication screen appears in the display. - To silence the alert and send ACK later, press the ENT key.
+The callis interrupted and the Normal Communication screen appears in the display. - To silence the alert and send ACK later, push the SELECT/ENT knob.
 The ACK screen continues to alternate with the Call Received screen in the display.